keunyoungko/boba_bay/README.md

 ## Business Directory Service
 I took a twist on the business directory service of Yelp and made a web app that allows users to easily find boba stores by locating them based on rankings by city and store chains and/or single stores.
 Another technique implemented in the web app is a selection of preferred cities, from which users can see boba stores located in those regions, alongside with their ratings.

-## Final Product
-Click here to see the app: https://keunyoungko.shinyapps.io/boba_bay/